German Sports Badge: Acceptance of sports badges from different sports

-Certain disciplines may be substituted with sports badged from other sports.
+Certain disciplines may be substituted with sports badges from other sports.
 For instance:

 Endurance can be substituted with the German rescue swimming badge, triathlon badge, running badge, or pentathlon badge.

 Agility can be substituted with the German Ju-Jutsu badge, German track and field badge, and others.

 Requirements until 2013

 Until 2013, the following requirements had to be completed to be awarded the sports badge (Requirements vary according to age category and gender):

 Sportabzeichen judge

 Prospective judges (Prüfer) have to fulfill certain requirements in order to obtain judging qualifications and licence (Prüfausweis):